1. Will Elm City Montessori go beyond Kindergarten?

 We welcome all children in our Montessori program.
 Our experienced teachers will ensure that children with and without Montessori experience are given a gradual introduction to the Montessori approach and the classroom community.

 7. What are the hours for your program?

 Our core school day is 9am to 3:45pm.
 Our Primary program (preK/K) is a full-day, five days a week.
-We invite preK families to pick up their children anytime after 3:30pm.
-Students in K and above are expected to stay for the full day.
 For our core school day, the morning drop-off window is from 8:45am to 9am and the afternoon pick-up window is from 3:30 to 3:45pm.